Los Angeles Limiting Police Response to Home Alarms

 It begins with visible security features that act as a deterrent to crime, including security cameras that let would-be burglars know they’re being watched.
 Strobing lights, a loud siren, and 2-way speakers further deter crimes in progress, or even before they start.

-If thieves can’t be deterred by the system, Deep Sentinel agents (who have eyes and ears on the scene) provide a speedy verified response, and keep police up-to-date on the situation by the second.
+If thieves can’t be deterred by the system, Deep Sentinel virtual guards (who have eyes and ears on the scene) provide a speedy verified response, and keep police up-to-date on the situation by the second.
 This proactive system not only helps police departments to use their resources wisely, but gives homeowners the protection and peace of mind they expect when installing a home security system.